sambilbow/Deck-X/Deck_X/STL_files/Headgear/Welding_Headgear_Adaptor/README.md

 # Welding Headgear Adaptor
 These files help use a welding headgear with the Deck X. This is particularly helpful if you have a smaller head, as the Miller Gen II mechanism used in the Deck X does not tighten up _that_ much.
+Another benefit is that it allows you to flip the headset up when not in use (the head padding rests on top of the forehead padding of the Deck X, stoppping it from slipping back down).

 They were mainly designed by Juraj Vincur, I added the rail attachment mechanism onto the existing Deck X brake housing.

 ## What to print
 Everything twice, but flip on the x-axis the brake housing, brake cover, and mount. (denoted with \_L in their names)